West Hempfield Township, Pennsylvania: History

 The Chickies Historic District, Forry's Mill Covered Bridge, and Siegrist's Mill Covered Bridge are listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 54.2 sqkm, of which 48.8 sqkm are land and 5.4 sqkm, or 9.89%, are water, consisting mainly of the Susquehanna River.
-Even though the borough of Columbia lies on the Susquehanna, it does not claim any of the river, as its West Hempfield Township's territory.
+Although the borough of Columbia lies on the Susquehanna, it does not claim any of the river, as its West Hempfield Township's territory.

 The township is between the cities of Lancaster and York on U.S. Route 30, allowing for a mix of suburban and farm living.
 It is bordered by the boroughs of Mountville and of Columbia to the southeast and southwest, respectively.
 Unincorporated communities in the township include Farmdale, Silver Spring, Oyster Point, Bruckarts Station, Hempfield, Chestnut Hill, Ironville, Cordelia, Kinderhook, Klinesville, and part of Salunga.